lsu-ub-uu/cora-datadevelopment/docs/output_export.md

-# Publishers import
+# Outputs export

-This script imports publishers from XML files exported from Diva Classic database, transforms them to Cora format and imports them to the specified DiVA Cora system.
+This script gets all publications for a domain from DiVA Classic, using Solr and Fedora and saves them as XML files.

 ## Prerequisites